StevenDye/Image-Processing-Mask-Detection/README.md

 To dertmine if people are wearing masks and if they are wearing them correctly.

 ## Down the Road Goals
-Calculate the distance between people to see if they are social distancing Deploy an app or website that will allow users to uplaod photos to test the model and (with their permission) add the photos to our dataset.
+Calculate the distance between people to see if they are social distancing.

+Deploy an app or website that will allow users to uplaod photos to test the model and (with their permission) add the photos to our dataset.

 ## Data